-- The increase from FY 17 Original to Adjusted is due to employee turnover. - A 3.0% salary increase is included in FY 18. - Operating decreases due to a reduced estimate of the amount of leachate being transferred. - Capital decreases due to a one-time compactor purchase in FY 17.
+- The increase from FY 17 Original to Adjusted is due to employee turnover. - A 3.0% salary increase is included in FY 18. - Operating decreases due to a reduced estimate of the amount of leachate being transferred. - Capital decreases due to a compactor purchase in FY 17 with no like purchases in FY 18.